rabbilbhuiyan/AzureLearning/Terraform/Terraform_devOps/readme.md

   - check the release
   - the queue is started
   - veiw the Agent job and see everything is succeeded
+# Test on Azure portal
-  - Go to the azure portala and see that the storage account is created- go to resource group and see store-rg is created and under that rabbilstorageaccount is created
+  - Go to the azure portal and see that the storage account is created
+  - Go to resource group and see store-rg is created and under that rabbilstorageaccount is created
+  - This hands-on project was inspired by youtube tutorial of [InGeniusYT](https://www.youtube.com/watch?v=Ek6WrBPJd_4&ab_channel=InGeniusYT)